Migrate Postgresql Database Without Downtime

 Connect to master PostgreSQL by sudo -u postgres psql

-Then execute1
+Then execute

 select pg_create_physical_replication_slot('slot_for_migration', true);

-We can check the progress by selecting:1
+We can check the progress by selecting the following:

 select * from pg_replication_slots;